Vietoris-Rips Persistent Homology, Injective Metric Spaces, and The Filling Radius: Application: the filling radius, spread, and persistence

 \subsection{Rigidity of spheres}

 A problem of interest in the area of persistent homology is that of deciding how much information from a metric space is captured by its associated persistent homology invariants.
-One basic (admittedly imprecise) question is:
+One basic (admittedly imprecise) question that we posed in page \pageref{fig:d2-s1-tight-span} is:

 \qexact